harishuthaya/emotichat/README.md

 ## How to Use

 - Download the full project.
+- Make sure MongoDB is installed and active.
 - In your terminal, make sure you are in the `client` directory.
 Then, run `npm run build` followed by `npm run start`.
 - Open another terminal, this time in the `server` directory, and run `npm start`
 - Finally, navigate to `localhost:3000`, enter a username and a room code, and start chatting!